Suhungmung

 Suhungmung, or Dihingia Roja was one of the most prominent Ahom Kings who ruled at the cusp of Assam's medieval history.
 His reign broke from the early Ahom rule and established a multi-ethnic polity in his kingdom.
 Under him the Ahom Kingdom expanded greatly for the first time since Sukaphaa, at the cost of the Chutia and the Dimasa kingdoms.
 He also successfully defended his kingdom against Muslim invasions, first by a general called Bar Ujjir and another by Turbak Khan.
 During his time, the Khen dynasty collapsed and the Koch dynasty ascended in the Kamata kingdom.
-His general, Ton-kham, pursued the Muslims up to the Karatoya river, the western boundary of the erstwhile Kamarupa Kingdom, the farthest west an Ahom military force had ventured in its entire six hundred years of rule.
+His general, Ton-kham, pursued the Muslims up to the Karatoya river, the western boundary of the erstwhile Kamarupa Kingdom, the farthest west an Ahom military force had ventured in its entire history.

 He was the first Ahom king to adopt a Hindu title, Swarganarayana, indicating a move towards an inclusive polity; and Ahom kings came to be known as the Swargadeo (literal meaning: Lord of the Heavens) which is the Assamese translation of Ahom word Chao-Pha.
 He is also called the Dihingia Raja, because he made Bakata on the Dihing River his capital.
-Serhungmerng was the last progenitor Ahom king (all subsequent kings were his descendants).
+Suhungmung was the last progenitor Ahom king (all subsequent kings were his descendants).

+Map of Ahom Kingdom before expansion under Suhungmung.